-- Project Management Techniques (PMT). - Understand the various aspects involved in starting a new hospital and various challenges associated with it. - Enhance my managerial skills. - To understand working of whole hospital and seek opportunity that provides me real experience. - To groom myself as a professional. - Coordination within various departments of the hospital. - Role of Health care IT in smooth functioning of the hospital.
+- Understand the various aspects involved in starting a new hospital and various challenges associated with it. - Enhance my managerial skills. - To understand working of whole hospital and seek opportunity that provides me real experience. - Coordination within various departments of the hospital.

-PART - II DISSERTATION REPORT ON INFECTION CONTROL IN INTENSIVE CARE UNIT AT PARK HOSPITAL
+PART-II DISSERTATION REPORT INFECTION CONTROL IN INTENSIVE CARE UNIT LBSH